A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Training and Evaluation Setup

-In this subsection, we present a detailed description of our GuardEval dataset, systematically integrating 13 prominent benchmark datasets into a cohesive resource.
-GuardEval addresses diverse categories of unsafe content, leveraging comprehensive moderation guidelines established by Llama Guard and the Nemo-Safety Ethical Guidelines.
-To ensure alignment with SOTA moderation practices, we conducted an extensive literature review and critically analyzed multiple benchmark datasets, guided primarily by \cite{röttger2025safetypromptssystematicreviewopen}, who provided an exhaustive evaluation of over 149 available moderation datasets.
-Our methodological approach involved meticulously matching these datasets with ethical and safety standards relevant to our study objectives.

-The first subset of datasets encompasses the Nemo-Safety, BeaverTails, ToxicChat, CoCoNot, and WildGuard \cite{ghosh-etal-2025-aegis2, beavertails, baheti2021just, brahman2024, wildguard2024}.
-These datasets collectively cover categories including hate speech, general toxicity, harassment and threats, identity-based attacks, racial abuse, as well as benign and adversarial jailbreak prompts.
-Comprising human-AI interaction data, this prompt-and-response-based corpus provides critical insights into AI model behaviors, specifically their contextual understanding and potential vulnerabilities related to harmful content generation and guardrail circumvention.

-The second subset incorporates datasets focused explicitly on capturing social norms and ethical perspectives, including Social Chemistry, UltraSafety, ProSocial, and PRISM \cite{forbes-etal-2020-social, guo-etal-2024-controllable, kim-etal-2022-prosocialdialog, kirk2024PRISM}.
-These datasets were intentionally designed to examine socially acceptable versus unacceptable behaviors, prosocial interactions grounded in commonsense reasoning, and varied value-laden perceptions across different cultural and geographical contexts.
-They further explore subjective evaluations of various LLMs, highlighting the nuanced ways in which ethical perceptions shape user interactions with conversational agents.

-The third subset integrates MetaHate \cite{machlovi2025saferaimoderationevaluating} and HateBase \cite{Piot_Martín-Rodilla_Parapar_2024}, which consolidates human-generated textual content across more than 60 individual datasets, resulting in a comprehensive corpus containing over one million annotated data points explicitly dedicated to hate speech detection.
-This unified corpus significantly enhances the representational depth and breadth necessary for robust moderation training.

-Lastly, the datasets MedSafety and WildJailBreak \cite{han2024medsafetybench, SCBSZ24} specifically target safety-critical areas related to medical alignment and jailbreak prompts.
-These datasets incorporate prompt-response pairs that rigorously evaluate the moderation capabilities of AI models across 13 explicitly prohibited categories defined by OpenAI's usage policies.
-The specialized nature of these datasets provides focused insight into model behaviors in high-stakes scenarios, enabling rigorous assessment and refinement of AI safety mechanisms.

-For completeness, we include in Appendix \ref{sec:data_description} the data distribution of GuardEval (Fig. \ref{fig:prompt_dist}) and sample code listings to facilitate replication of our preprocessing and evaluation pipeline.
-Specifically, Fig. \ref{fig:prompt_dist} illustrates the distribution of prompts and responses across our coarse-grained categories.
-This visualization highlights the relative balance we aimed to achieve after unification and weighting.
-This listing in Appendix \ref{sec:prompt} shows the Alpaca-style structured prompt that underpins our moderation framework.
+This listing in Appendix \ref{subsec:prompt} shows the Alpaca-style structured prompt that underpins our moderation framework.
 It explicitly enumerates 23 unsafe content categories, ensuring consistent labeling of both user messages and model responses.
 By enforcing a fixed JSON output format, the prompt guarantees machine-readable results that can be systematically parsed and evaluated across experiments.